(Frank Shamrock and Eddie Goldman, New York, July 1, 2010.)

-On this edition of No Holds Barred, host Eddie Goldman spoke with Wade Davis, the executive director of the You Can Play Project.
+On this edition of No Holds Barred, host Eddie Goldman spoke with MMA legend and the best MMA fighter of the 1990s, Frank Shamrock

 No Holds Barred is free to listen to and is sponsored by:

 .
 ONE FC is Asia's largest and most prestigious mixed martial arts event.
 ONE FC features the best Asian fighters and has initiated the ONE Asia Partnership Network, which includes most of the major MMA promotions and MMA gyms in Asia.
-For more information, go to their web site, at ONEFC.com.
+For more information, go to their web site, at ONEFC.com

 .
 Whether you're a beginner or a champion, train with the champions in Brazilian Jiu-Jitsu, boxing, wrestling, grappling, and mixed martial arts at American Top Team.
-Check out their web site at http://americantopteam.com/.
+Check out their web site at http://americantopteam.com/

 Thanks, Eddie Goldman